ISAITB/docs-itb-ta/source/index.rst

    :doc:`introduction/index` | Introducing the Interoperability Test Bed and key concepts.
    :doc:`login/index` | Logging in, and self-registering for an account.
    :doc:`navigate/index` | Navigating screens using the menu and provided controls.
+   :doc:`sessionDashboard/index` | Reviewing your community's test sessions.
-   :doc:`manageOrganisation/index` | Managing your organisation's information.
+   :doc:`conformanceDashboard/index` | Reviewing your community's conformance status.
-   :doc:`manageConformanceStatements/index` | Managing the specifications to test against.
+   :doc:`domainDashboard/index` | Managing your specifications and test suites.
-   :doc:`executeTests/index` | Providing required configuration and executing tests.
+   :doc:`communityDashboard/index` | Managing your community's configuration and members.
+   :doc:`exportimport/index` | Exporting and importing data archives.
-   :doc:`testHistory/index` | Viewing your test history and producing reports.
+   :doc:`validateTestSetup/index` | Validating your test setup.
-   :doc:`communityTests/index` | Viewing the test history of other community members.
    :doc:`profile/index` | Managing your user profile.
    :doc:`contactSupport/index` | Contacting support and providing feedback.
    :doc:`logout/index` | Logging out to complete your session.